-The small gap between the big earthen pot and the oval-shaped pot is covered with a clean wet cloth so that no vapor could pass through the container.
-It is very important to keep the cloth wet so that it becomes air-tight.
+The small gap between the big earthen pot and the oval-shaped pot is covered with a clean wet cloth so that no vapor can pass through the container.
+It is very important to keep the cloth wet so that it becomes airtight.

 The alcohol percentage of teen pani Raksi is around 45% which is why when you drink Raksi it can be so strong that you can feel it smoothly running through your throat to your stomach.
-But talking about normal raksi consumed in daily life, it contains around only 20% to30% of alcohol percentage.
+But talking about normal raksi consumed in daily life, it contains only 20% to 30% of alcohol percentage.

 No 2 Alcohol to try in Nepal: Chyang